uon-language/specification/spec.md

 ## Units

-An important information for telemetry systems and Internet of Things is the unit of magnitudes.
+An important information for telemetry systems and the Internet of Things is the unit of magnitudes.
 When transmitting a temperature, it is essential to know which is the unit used to represent that number. *UON* uses the ISQ system ([ISO/IEC 80000-1:2009](https://www.iso.org/standard/30669.html)).
 Currently none of the serialization formats listed [here](https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats) provide native support for units.

 ### Base Units

-The International System of Units lists 7 fundamental units that are used as standard. *UON* does not support imperial units deliberately because amount the 195 countries in the world only three countries do not use the metric system: Liberia, Myanmar and the USA.
+The International System of Units list 7 fundamental units that are used as standard. *UON* does not support imperial units deliberately because among the 195 countries in the world only three countries do not use the metric system: Liberia, Myanmar and the USA.
 However *UON*

 | Unit symbol | Unit name | Quantity name                             |
 | ----------- | --------- | ----------------------------------------- |